Point Lookout: a free weekly publication of Chaco Canyon Consulting

 are replacements for those reassigned following a "staff raid" by another team.
 Replacements are sometimes less capable than the people they replace.
 When they and the rest of the team know or believe that, replacements can feel unwanted and "less than."
 Unless replacements feel respected, they can withdraw into themselves, thinking that by just doing their jobs they can get through this assignment and someday find one that comes with some respect.

 With so many alternative explanations to consider, it's remarkable how often — and how quickly — people decide that the person who hangs back is the only one making the bad choice.
-First in this series Go to top Top Next issue: Overtalking: I Next Issue
+Not Really Part of the Team: I First issue in this series Go to top Top Next issue: Overtalking: I Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info